wlerin/feralfilehosting/Feral Wiki/General/Using your account - common questions/readme.md

 Your server has a dedicated IP that is shared by all the users on your server.
 So while your slot does have a dedicated IP, this IP is not unique to you.

+Can I have my Slot IP changed?
+---

+If you have a valid  reason that you can substantiate then please [open a ticket](https://www.feralhosting.com/manager/tickets/new) and ask for a dedicated IP.
+Please do not forget to provide your supporting evidence as to why you require a new IP.

 Is my slot a dedicated server?
+Is this  a VPS?
 ---

-No, Feral does not provide any dedicated servers.
-Your slot will be on a server that is shared by other users.
+No, Feral does not provide any dedicated servers or a VPS type service.

+Your slot will be on a powerful server that is shared by other users.
+Your account will be a user account on the currently running Linux OS that powers the servers.

 Where is my slot located?
 Where are the the servers hosted.
 ---

 The servers are hosted at the [Interxion](http://www.interxion.com) carrier-neutral data centre in the [Netherlands](http://en.wikipedia.org/wiki/Netherlands).

-Can I install Deluge,rTorrent/rutorrent, rtorrent/wuTorrent and transmission or can I only use one?
+Can I install Deluge,rTorrent/rutorrent, rtorrent and transmission or can I only use one?
 ---

-You can install and use all four applications if you want.
+You can install and use all three applications if you want.
 All software on the Install Software page can be installed at the same time and actively used.
 You can also run more than one instance of certain applications, like Deluge and rTorrent as well.
 Staff might not support or troubleshoot your second running instances though, but if they do it is at their discretion.

-Can I have my Slot IP changed?
----

-If you can provide sufficient evidence to show that you justifiably need this, then you can open a ticket and provide the details of your case there.

 What OS is running on my slot / What version of Linux is running on my slot?
 ---

-Your slot is running on Debian 7 Stable
+Your slot is running on Debian Stable.

 This SSH command will show you your current Debian version